I'm Still Here (Jim's Theme)

 "I'm Still Here (Jim's Theme)" is a song written by the Goo Goo Dolls frontman John Rzeznik for the Disney film Treasure Planet.
-The song was released by Rzeznik as a solo track.
+The song was released by Rzeznik as a solo track, which is autobiographical, loosely inspired by Rzeznik’s own life growing up in Buffalo, New York.
 It was a moderately successful pop hit.

 Production

 John Rzeznik was picked to write the song for the movie because it was believed he could relate well with Treasure Planet's main character, Jim, and his "rebel-with-a-cause angst".
 Directors Ron Clements and John Musker stated on the film's audio commentary that they had temped a scene in the film using the song "Iris" by Rzeznik's band the Goo Goo Dolls.
 Referring to Jim, Rzeznik said, "It was easy to relate to Jim, you know?
 I felt a lot like that when I was his age."

 "I'm Still Here" is one of two songs on the Treasure Planet soundtrack performed by Rzeznik; the other being "Always Know Where You Are".
 The song was sung by Rzeznik during the film, but performed by BBMak on the soundtrack.